Background-Induced Forces from Dark Relics

 A striking overall conclusion is that, in all cases, the bounds from large-scale experiments are stronger than those from lower scales.
 Here the Stanford experiment, which has the largest separation ($\sim 25~\mu$m) among the experimental setups considered, dominates for any $m$ in each case.
 This is in sharp contrast with the bounds on the quantum potentials, which can be often dominated by short-scale experiments depending on $m$ and on the steepness of the potential (see \cite{brax2018bounding}).
 The feature of large-scale dominance is tied to the fact that the background-induced forces from dark relics with the thermal distributions given in \eqref{eq:n_dist} are not exponentially suppressed at long distance.
 As a result there is no hierarchy between the bounds as a function of the mass.

 The shape of the exclusion landscape is overall quite different from the one on quantum forces from \cite{brax2018bounding}.
 Our conventions are the same as in this reference, a direct comparison can be done.
 In the $V_a^0$ plot it turns out that the background-induced potential excludes more parameter space than the quantum contribution in the mass region above $m\sim 1 $\,eV.
 This is shown in Fig.\,\ref{fig:Comparison}.
-This mass range includes warm dark matter scenarios, whose mass range is typically between $3$\,keV and $10$\,keV (see e.g. \cite{Rubakov:2019lyf})
+This mass range includes warm dark matter scenarios.

 In the other cases, the background-induced bound is typically of same order of magnitude as the quantum one.
 Their nature is however very different: the leading bound on the quantum force comes from molecular spectroscopy and neutron scattering while the bound on the background-induced component comes from the Stanford experiment.